 Speak to your accountant and find out where you can save further.
 You might cut off on the magazine or newspaper subscriptions that you hardly read.

 If you are renting office space, speak to your landlord to see if they can reduce the rent rate for the short term to help your finance.

-Chances are your landlord would be sympathetic and offer some kind arrangement to help you as the tenant.
-After all, unless your office is situated in a prime location, it might be hard to find a replacement tenant should you decide to move to other location.
+Chances are your landlord would be sympathetic and offer some kind of arrangement to help you as the tenant.
+After all, unless your office is situated in a prime location, it might be hard to find a replacement tenant should you decide to move to another location.